Your role

 Career progression

-As health promotion is a competitive field, you may choose to do further study to support career progression into more senior roles.
+Health promotion is a competitive field, so you might choose to do further study to help you move into more senior roles.

 How to apply